hitoshi-watase/sercrod/docs/reference/directives/switch.md

 Branch selection and fallthrough:

-- Before any branch has been selected, Nablla looks for:
+- Before any branch has been selected, Sercrod looks for:

   - The first `*case` / `n-case` / `*case.break` / `n-case.break` whose expression matches the switch value.
   - Or, if no case has matched yet, the first `*default` / `n-default`.

-- Once a branch is selected, Nablla:
+- Once a branch is selected, Sercrod:

   - Clones that child node.
   - Strips the control attributes (`*case`, `*case.break`, `*default`, `*break` and their `n-` aliases) from the clone.
   - Renders the clone as a normal element with `_renderElement`, using a scope that includes `$switch`.

-- Nablla then continues to the **next** eligible branch child (fallthrough) and repeats the process until a break is encountered or there are no more branch children.
+- Sercrod then continues to the **next** eligible branch child (fallthrough) and repeats the process until a break is encountered or there are no more branch children.

 Important structural details: